 Browser and OS restrictions

 Autoplaying behaviour is widely restricted by many different browsers and devices.
-As a result, your learner's experience with autoplay and animation is directly affected by which browser and device they are using as well as the individual's specific browsing habits.
-Additionally, most browsers provide the user the option to manually disable or enable autoplay.
+Your learner's experience with autoplay and animation is directly affected by which browser and device they are using as well as the individual's specific browsing habits.

 Accessibility